Title IX: Pregnant and Parenting Students

 If you would like to request accommodations as a pregnant or parenting student, contact the Bob Murphy Access Center (BMAC) as soon as possible.
 The university can require a pregnant student to provide a doctor’s certification of fitness to continue in an education program or activity only if the same requirement is imposed on all other students with physical or emotional conditions requiring a doctor’s care.
 Please submit medical or other medical information directly to BMAC– not to your professor.

-An employee may report alleged violations of California Labor Code 1030-33 to the Office of Equity & Diversity or the Labor Commissioner’s field enforcement unit.
-A student may report alleged Title IX violations to the Office of Equity & Diversity or the Office of Civil Rights.
-A third party guest of the University may report alleged lactation concerns to the Office of Equity & Diversity or the Department of Fair Employment & Housing.
+An employee may report alleged violations of California Labor Code 1030-33 to the Office of Equity & Compliance or the Labor Commissioner’s field enforcement unit.
+A student may report alleged Title IX violations to the Office of Equity & Compliance or the Office of Civil Rights.
+A third party guest of the University may report alleged lactation concerns to the Office of Equity & Compliance or the Department of Fair Employment & Housing.

 The Bob Murphy Access Center (BMAC) processes requests from Students and Faculty/Staff on behalf of Students for pregnancy accommodations.
 The review process utilizes the interactive process, outlined below: